timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \end{align}
 $$

-This intuitively updates the parameter to the direction of pushing up the likelihood of high rewards.
+Doing gradient ascent intuitively updates the parameter to the direction of pushing up the likelihood of high rewards more.

 The gradient of likelihood actually becomes gradient of the policy because